Code-Institute-Submissions/SimpleX-Calculator_DecResub/README.md

  * Next, scroll down to the "Automatic Deploys" section and click the "Enable Automatic Deploys" button to have Heroku rebuild the app whenever a new modification is uploaded to your GitHub source.

  * Finally, you'll get a notification that reads "Your app was successfully published," along with a 'View' button that will take you to the deployed URL.

  * The program begins (i.e. runs) automatically on the deployed site, but you may restart it (i.e. run it again) by clicking the "RUN PROGRAM" button at the top of the page.

+__Cloning (Local Deployment)__

+* The repository may be cloned (i.e. copied onto their system and executed locally from there) to run this application locally by following the procedures below:
+In your terminal, type the following command:[Git clone](https://github.com/RH-devs/SimpleX-Calcuator.git)

+* After cloning the project, use this command to install the packages from the requirements.txt file: 'Pip3 freeze > requirements.txt'.
+However, despite the fact that this project does not include any external Python packages, it is still required (i.e. the requirements.txt file) for the Heroku setup.

 * The live link can be found here – [SimpleX Calculator](https://simplex-calculator.herokuapp.com/)
 * The GitHub Repository can be found here - [SimpleX Calculator](https://github.com/RH-devs/SimpleX-Calculator)